(previously known as Agrista angasii)

 The Caterpillars of this species have been found feeding on :

 The adult moths of this species are dark brown, with a large white question mark and some white spots on each forewing.
 The forewings each have a row of red and white spots along the margin.
 The hindwings each have a plain white margin.
+There are pink tufts on the head and thorax, and the labial palps are pink.
 The moths have a wingspan of about 3 cms.

 The species is found in